 - Cut the bell peppers and red onion into chunks

 - Assemble the kebabs using skewers.
-Layer the beef with the veggies.
+Layer the skewer by alternating the beef with the veggies.

 - Place in the air fryer and cook at 400F for 8-10 minutes.
-If using the oven, cook for 10-12 minutes, until the outer edges are brown and beef is cooked through
+If using the oven, cook for 10-12 minutes, until the outer edges are brown and beef is cooked to an internal temperature of 145F

 - Serve with your choice of sides and sauces.
 Examples: salad, pita, couscous, rice pilaf, or tortillas, etc